jsoutine/HotelApp/README.md

 The application uses dynamic functionality, supporting a realistic implementation.

-Frequently saving and updating to common files, the application has the functionality to  support management from multiple users simultaneously.
+Frequently saving and updating to common files, the application has the functionality to  support management from multiple users.

 Scaleable for hotels of any size.